lambertbrady/unique-code-generator/README.md

    If you just want to run `code-generator.js`, then run:

       `npm start`

+5. Run steps 2 through 4:

+      `npm run all -- <filename>`

+   Or simply:

+      `npm run all`

-5. View output in your terminal.
+6 View output in your terminal.
 It should look something like this:

       ```
       //////////////